-Stakeholder groups indicated that they thought the move could require additional funding for technology, equipment and security.
-However, technology, equipment and security are needed no matter where the facility is needed.
-Facilities may affect the cost of technology and security due to decisions that might be made as to what is needed and how it can be placed.
-But the cost will still be there.
-The decisions and therefore the cost for technology and security are based on requirements, needs, funding availability, policy decisions, not necessarily the location.
-Though it may affect it and cost more or less, there may be offsets such as a newer building or an older location that already has some infrastructure in place.
+Stakeholder groups indicated a general opinion that a court move would require additional funding for technology software and hardware as well as security related equipment and personnel.
+However, technology and security enhancements are needed no matter where the facility is located.
+Facilities may affect the cost of technology and security due to decisions that might be made as to what is needed and where it can be placed.
+The cost and use of technology and court security are based on levels of enhancement, overall operational needs, funding availability, and court management policy decisions, not necessarily the court's location.
+Though location may affect infrastructure costs in general, there may be offsets such as a newer building or an older location that already has some infrastructure in place.

 Due to scope requirements and project timelines, the information summarized in this report is presented as it was received from the stakeholders and the public without bias.
-The NCSC is not making a recommendation for either location option.
-The NCSC consultants do include the benefits of each location option in their concluding remarks.
-The NCSC also includes its views on how the negative operational impacts of each location can be overcome, based on their experience with similar court operations, successful work practices, the use of technology, and similar sized court locations.
+The NCSC consultants are not making a recommendation for either location option.
+The NCSC consultants do include remarks related to benefits and challenges of each location option.
+The NCSC consultants also includes their views on how the negative operational impacts of each location can be overcome, based on experience with similar court operations, successful work practices, the use of technology, and similar sized court locations.